Top tips from pro-manchester

-Networking is a key skill and over the last 18 months of a global pandemic and multiple lockdowns, it’s an art that has perhaps fallen to the way side.
+Networking is a key skill and an art that has perhaps fallen to the way side.
 Some people have forgotten how to network, or perhaps feel a bit rusty getting back into the swing of things.
 Some young professionals at the start of their careers will not have had the opportunity to face-to-face network yet.
 Some people have had to adapt to a completely different career path due to the pandemic, and some are starting their own new businesses for the first time.

 So, here are our top tips on how you can maximise your networking opportunities, build a valuable network and open the door to exciting new avenues.
 Don’t let your skills and talents go unnoticed.
 Network your way to the top!

 Always take your business cards with you.
 Or, perhaps consider a digital business card, with the ability to share with people via a QR code on your phone.
 (There are several free apps out there).
 Take a look at the attendance list before the event and research key individuals that are attending.
 Use social media as a tool to learn about interests, think about mutual ground topics, and be prepared to talk to them.
 Ask pro-manchester to introduce you to certain individuals or ask to be placed next to them.
 However you consume the news, make time to have a look that day so you are aware of current events to use as useful conversation topics.

 2. Be on the scene and be seen